X8Future/Assetto-Hub-bot/README.md

 # ⚙️ Configuration
-## Make sure to check wherever there is a # to see what it says.
+## Make sure to check wherever there is a # to see what it says,
 Most of the time, it will be telling you information you need to fill out.
 ###### V0.5 should fix a lot of the commonly used function parts and should reduce setup time
 In the .env
 ```
-DISCORD_TOKEN= Your Bot Token from the discord developer dashboard
+DISCORD_TOKEN= Your Bot Token from the Discord developer dashboard
 GUILD_ID= # Your Guild ID (also known as the Server ID)
 APPLICATION_ID= # Your Client ID NOT to be confused with your Client Secret
 ```